engelsjk/web-tool-telescope/README.md

 <h1>Project</h1>
 <img src="screenshots/telescope-2.png" height="500px" width="auto">
 <p>
 The Project information page highlights information about the layout of a project.
 Each project is version controlled by the client software that is used to create the project, updated by the various project developers who work on the project.
 Each version also includes a number of different layouts that the project developer has created in the client software, to try out different combinations of turbine types, locations, wind farm control features, etc. The user can select through the different project versions and layouts, and the information associated with these specific layouts is then presented on the page.
+Additionally, the user can click on the turbine markers to see detailed meta data about the selected wind turbine.
 </p>
 <p>
 This information includes the following: